4finance/micro-infra-spring/stub-runner/stub-runner/README.md

                                       containing the 'repository' folder with
                                       'project' and 'mapping' subfolders (e.g.
                                       '/home/4finance/stubs/')
- -s (--skipLocalRepo)               : Switch to check whether local repository
+ -s (--skipLocalRepo)               : @Deprecated - Switch to check whether local
-                                      check should be skipped and dependencies
-                                      should be grabbed directly from the net.
+                                      repository check should be skipped and dependencies should be grabbed directly from the net.
-                                      Defaults to 'false'
+                                      Defaults to 'true'
  -sg (--stubsGroup) VAL             : @Deprecated - Name of the group where you
                                       store your stub definitions (e.g. com.ofg)
  -sm (--stubsModule) VAL            : @Deprecated - Name of the module where